salkuadrat/universe/README.md

 # Universe

 An easy way to use interactive maps in Flutter.
+Inspired by Leaflet.js.

 ## Getting Started